Management and Workplace

 • Remote work may be a great option for certain people and projects

-• Consider creating options (e.g., Can people have the option to work away from noisy areas at least for some part of the day?)
-(Mellifont, 2023).
+• Aim to allow people to work away from noisy areas at least for some part of the day (Mellifont, 2023).
+Many neurodivergent people are sensitive to sound.

 return to top